Micro Fulfilment Centers: Do You Need Micro Warehousing?

 Additionally, the ShipBob technology automatically provides you with recommendations on how to best distribute your inventory based on historical performance and sales data.
 This helps you to keep your shipping costs low while maintaining optimal levels of inventory across major markets.
 For example, if you see that a certain region is seeing high inventory turnover for a particular SKU, you can relocate some of the stock from a slow-moving fulfilment centre to optimise the distribution.

-Provide fast international shipping
+Provide 2-day shipping

 In addition, our existing relationships with leading shipping couriers can give you discounted shipping rates so your customers can still enjoy expedited shipping at affordable rates.